WeiHuang05/Weihuang05.github.io/index.md

 ### News

-* 05/2024 One paper is accepted by KDD 2024 (CORE A*, CCF A) Research Track.
-Provably Neural Active Learning Succeeds via Prioritizing Perplexing Samples; Diffusion Models Demand Contrastive Guidance for Adversarial Purification to Advance
+* 05/2024 One paper is accepted by KDD 2024 (CORE A*, CCF A) Research Track, The Heterophily Snowflake Hypothesis: Training and Empowering GNN for Heterophilic Graphs.

 * 05/2024 I will be attending [ICLR 2024](https://iclr.cc/) from 06/05/2024 to 12/05/2024 in Vienna.
 Feel free have a chat if you're there.